Jarvis-wang/temp/README.md

 ## Prerequisites

 Following must be downloaded, installed, and configured according to the product directions:

 1. Node.js and npm
 1. Git version control system
+1. If Windows, TortoiseGit
-1. Add "Open Command Window Here as Administrator" to context menu.
+1. Add "Open PowerShell Here as Administrator" to context menu.
 Download and run file from <https://github.com/profcase/open-command-window-here-as-admin>.

 ## Code Editor